SelfMadeSystem/rpn-test/README.md

 # RPN Test

-This is a simple RPN calculator that can be used to evaluate expressions in Reverse Polish Notation.
+This is a simple RPN (Reverse Polish Notation) calculator that can be used to evaluate expressions in Reverse Polish Notation.
 Also includes an infix to postfix converter.

 It uses the [Shunting-yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to convert infix to postfix.